Skip to content

 During the summer, our team spent three weeks exploring eight trenches to the north and south of Bodiam Castle.
 We had the privilege of interacting with thousands of curious visitors during this time and the enjoyable experience of camping on-site.

-Our discoveries ranged from remains of the 20th-century hop gardens and 19th-century land drainage systems to medieval lynchets, Roman/Iron Age routeways, and buried prehistoric deposits.
-While artefacts were few, we made several notable finds including fragments of Roman ceramics, a nail, Iron Age pottery, and even a potential sherd of Bronze Age pottery.
+Our discoveries ranged from remains of the 20th-century hop gardens and 19th-century land drainage systems to medieval lynchets, an Iron Age/Roman routeway, and buried prehistoric deposits.
+While artefacts were few, we made several notable finds including fragments of late Iron Age / Roman ceramics, a nail, and a single sherd of 9th-10th century pottery.

 This season provided a wonderful opportunity to evaluate previously unexcavated areas.
 A huge thank you to our dedicated volunteers, students and colleagues from the Institute of Archaeology UCL, the staff from Archaeology South-East, and the property team for their unwavering support on-site and warm welcome.
 We were also pleased to be joined by PCSO Daryl Holter, who had a display to educate visitors about heritage crime.